 In the commercial nuclear power industry, licensing refers to the process of gaining government approval for operation of a plant.
 Part of this process includes demonstrating the ability to contain a fire and shut down the station safely.
 This ensures that risks due to fires in nuclear plants, such as the Brown’s Ferry disaster in 1975, are greatly reduced.
 Under current NRC licensing guidelines, all plants must include measures to detect, contain, mitigate, and suppress any fire in the plant.
 The experienced fire protection engineers and licensing engineers at ARS have the skills and the knowledge to assist any plant with the expertise necessary to comply with government regulations.

 ARS provides qualified fire protection engineers when clients need to perform audits and assessments for annual and triennial self-assessments.
 The experienced staff at ARS has a thorough understanding of all aspects of plant operations and regulatory standards.
 Based on information provided by nuclear governing bodies, ARS advises clients on what to include in NFPA 805 documentation or similar documentation to local governing bodies.

 ARS is a global company with operations throughout the world.
 The company is adept at working within regulations and coordinating with various national regulatory agencies.

 ARS employs highly experienced engineers and staff to provide premier consultants to the commercial nuclear fire protection sector.
-In addition to over 100 years of combined staff experience in the commercial power industry, the staff at ARS contains numerous previous project managers and process owners.
+In addition to experience in the commercial power industry, the staff at ARS contains numerous previous project managers and process owners.
 ARS offers clients the assurance that comes from expertly managed projects, operating within budgetary guidelines and delivering quick and efficient solutions to suit the client's requirements.